 The people of the Algonquin and Anishanabe nation have lived on this territory for millennia and their culture and presence has nurtured and continue to nurture the city.

-We would like to honor the peoples and lands of the Algonquin Anishanabe nation and we would also like to honor all First Nations and Metis people their elders our ancestors and their valuable past and present contributions to this land.
+We would like to honour the peoples and lands of the Algonquin Anishanabe nation and we would also like to honour all First Nations and Metis people their elders our ancestors and their valuable past and present contributions to this land.

-The goal of the speakers is to highlight the co-existence with wildlife by increasing residents understanding of the animals that we share our city with our wild neighbors.
+The goal of the speakers is to highlight the co-existence with wildlife by increasing residents understanding of the animals that we share our city with our wild neighbours.

 Mutual respect is a key part of co existence particularly where predators and those large animals are concerned.

-There's an old saying about good fences making good neighbors.
+There's an old saying about good fences making good neighbours.